Asaad47/BioAlgos-Assignment1/README.md

   - [Task 3.2 (Real-world use case)](#task-32-real-world-use-case)
     - [Brief Analysis](#brief-analysis-1)

+In this assignment, I had the opportunity to work with DNAs of 5 different organisms and sequence reads to classify them into different organisms, and also to use bioinformatics tools to classify the sequence reads.
+To do this classification, Aho-Corasick algorithm is used in [Task 1.2](#task-12-exact-matching) to do exact matching and compared with BLAST tool in [Task 1.4](#task-14-comparison-with-bioinformatics-tools).
+K-mer index and minimizer based classification are implemented in [Task 2.1](#task-21-build-the-k-mer-index), [Task 2.2](#task-22-implement-classification), and [Task 2.3](#task-23-minimizers).
+Finally, Kraken2 tool is used in [Task 3.1](#task-31-comparison) to classify the same sequence reads and compared to the results of the previous tasks, and also used to classify other sequence reads of human gut and wastewater samples in [Task 3.2](#task-32-real-world-use-case).

+## Setup

 To reproduce the results for all tasks, install the genome and reads data to the `data/` directory.